nqoy/Job-Management-App/README.md

     [Name] NVARCHAR(255) NOT NULL,  -- Job name, cannot be NULL [Status] INT NOT NULL,  -- Enum for Job Status (0: Pending, 1: InProgress, 2: Completed, etc.)
     [Priority] INT NOT NULL,  -- Enum for Job Priority (0: Low, 1: High, etc.)
-    [CreatedAt] DATETIME NOT NULL,  -- Timestamp of when the job was created [StartedAt] DATETIME NOT NULL,  -- Timestamp of when the job started [CompletedAt] DATETIME NOT NULL,  -- Timestamp of when the job completed [Progress] INT CHECK (Progress BETWEEN 0 AND 100),  -- Job progress (0 to 100%) [ErrorMessage] NVARCHAR(1000) NULL  -- Optional error message, can be NULL );
+    [CreatedAt] BIGINT NOT NULL,  -- Timestamp of when the job was created [StartedAt] BIGINT NOT NULL,  -- Timestamp of when the job started [CompletedAt] BIGINT NOT NULL,  -- Timestamp of when the job completed [Progress] INT CHECK (Progress BETWEEN 0 AND 100),  -- Job progress (0 to 100%) [ErrorMessage] NVARCHAR(1000) NULL  -- Optional error message, can be NULL );